everking/resume/blog/2022-04-14-welcome/index.md

 to do it in a lot of very different ways.

-By the way, I pride myself as an artist (graphics designer) as well, so, I try to sprinkle that when there's an opportunity to do so.
+By the way, I pride myself as an artist (graphics designer) as well, so, I try to sprinkle that wheneveer there's an opportunity to do so.
+This website is an excellent example.

+Thank you for taking the time to read this blog post.

 Cheers!